kel-kong/Happiness-App/README.md

 - this is a notebook containing the code that would imitate the app's functions (happiness.py)

 README.md
-- what you are currently reading that details the whole projects
+- what you are currently reading that details the whole project

 happiness.py
 - this .py file is what is used to create the interface of the app through Streamlit